Order On-Line Site Map Search

 Lace Afghan in Handspun Wool

 I handspun yarn from a Jacob sheep fleece and knitted this throw based on the Springtime Afternoon Tea Cloth in First Book of Modern Lace Knitting by Marianne Kinzel.
 I made this throw several years ago and it still remains one of my most satisfying achievements.
+This was the first project that I took from fleece to finished result.

 Jacob Throw